 - X-ray.
 This test offers information about the bones in the spine.
-An x-ray is frequently used to assess for spinal instability (such as spondylolisthesis), tumors and fractures.
+An x-ray is frequently used to assess spinal instability (such as spondylolisthesis), tumors, and fractures.

-- MRI scan is particularly useful to evaluate specific conditions by providing detail of the intervertebral disk and nerve roots (which may be irritated or pinched).
-MRI scans are used to rule out spinal infections or tumors.
+- MRI scan is beneficial to evaluate specific conditions by providing detail of the intervertebral disk and nerve roots (which may be irritated or pinched).
+In addition, MRI scans are used to rule out spinal infections or tumors.

 Injections may also be used to help diagnose specific types of pain.
-If a dose of a pain relieving medication is injected into a particular area in the backbone supplies back pain relief, then it affirms that’s the area causing pain.
+For example, if a dose of a pain-relieving medication is injected into a particular area in the backbone that supplies back pain relief, it affirms the area causing pain.

-By far the most frequent cause of lower back pain is a muscle strain or other soft tissue damage.
+By far, the most frequent cause of lower back pain is muscle strain or other soft tissue damage.
 Although this condition is not severe, it may be severely painful.
 Typically, lower back pain from a muscle strain will probably get better over a few weeks.

-Treatment generally involves a short period of rest, activity restriction, use of hot packs or cold packs, and pain medications.
-Over the counter pain, drugs used to treat muscle strain may include acetaminophen (e.g., Tylenol), ibuprofen (Advil), Motrin, or naproxen (e.g., Aleve).
+Treatment generally involves a short period of rest, activity restriction, hot packs or cold packs, and pain medications.
+Over-the-counter pain drugs used to treat muscle strain may include acetaminophen (e.g., Tylenol), ibuprofen (Advil), Motrin, or naproxen (e.g., Aleve).
 There could also be recommended prescription pain medications for severe back pain.

 Typically, younger people (30 to 60-year-olds) are more likely to experience back pain from the disc space itself (e.g., lumbar disc herniation or degenerative disk disease).
-Older adults (e.g., over 60) are more likely to suffer from pain linked to joint degeneration (e.g., osteoarthritis, spinal stenosis).
+Conversely, older adults (e.g., over 60) are more likely to suffer from pain linked to joint degeneration (e.g., osteoarthritis, spinal stenosis).